Maks-Siglov/Air-Ticket/README.md

 ## Enable Extended Functionality

 1. Project use email for sending message with user credentials and order details.
-For using this feature add your email data in .env file
+For using this feature add your email data in .env.local file
-    - **Replace data in .env file**
+    - **Replace data in .env.local file**
      ```bash
     EMAIL_HOST='smtp.gmail.com /or another smtp'
     EMAIL_PORT=587
     EMAIL_HOST_USER='Replace with your email'
     EMAIL_HOST_PASSWORD='Replace with your app password'
     ```